1. Introduction

 Where we identify any deficiencies, we will take appropriate measures and effect suitable changes to our execution arrangements and/or this policy to address such deficiencies.

-We will notify you of any material changes to our execution arrangements where they are relevant to you (or your clients) and any changes to this policy.
-Any such changes will come into effect the next time that we receive a client order for execution.
+We will notify you of any material changes to our execution arrangements where they are relevant to you and any changes to this policy.
+Any such changes will come into effect the next time that we receive an order for execution.

 If you wish to discuss the above or have any further questions, please contact us.